Who can get custody?

 If a parent or other person who is seeking custody has committed domestic violence against any of the following people within the last five years, the judge will assume that it is not in the best interest of the child to give that parent or other person joint or sole custody:

 - the child;

 - the child’s sibling;

-- a person with whom the person has a dating or engagement relationship.1
+- someone with whom the person has a dating or engagement relationship.1

 However, that does not mean that the judge will never give that parent custody.
 The judge, after considering the following factors, can decide to go against the regular assumption that the parent who committed violence should not get custody of the child.
 The judge cannot consider, however, the general preference in the law for frequent and continuing contact with both parents.
 The factors that the judge will consider are whether or not the abusive parent or other person seeking custody: